-The Seattle School will provide an on-campus case conference.
-Each student is required to participate in the case conference when enrolled in the Internship course.
-The purpose of the case conference is to provide the intern with faculty and peer feedback regarding the intern's clinical work with their clients.
+The Seattle School will provide Remote and/or On Campus Internship I and II Class.
+Each student is required to participate in the Internship I and II class while in their internship.
+The purpose of Internship I and II is to provide the intern with faculty and peer feedback regarding the intern's clinical work with their clients.

+8.2 REQUIRED ATTENDANCE

+Internship I and II is mandatory.

-- 8.2 REQUIRED ATTENDANCE Case conference is mandatory. - 8.3 FORMAT OF CASE CONFERENCE Interns will present two verbatim sessions.
+8.3 FORMAT OF INTERNSHIP I AND II

+Interns will present two verbatim sessions.
 Sessions are not to be recorded.
 Refer to syllabus for details.